Scenario 22B

 Scribbles

-While writing the sequence, I love to very roughly sketch down interesting situations I write, to try to visualize them.
+While writing the sequence, I love to very roughly sketch down interesting situations I come up with on text, to try to visualize them.
 This includes layout ideas, encounters, anything really.

 A collection of some of my scribbles for this level